iamyounix/msimagb460_tomahawk/Tips/Rename Devices/Rename and Add Missing Devices.md

 # Add Missing Devices and Rename

-## Add Missing Devices
+## Renaming Devices

+- **Example A: Unrecognize device without address**
-This code demonstrates how to rename any device that macOS does not recognize.
-In this case, PCI devices shown in IORegistryExplorer such as `pciXXXX,XXXX@X` or `pciXXXX,XXXX@address` to something more meaningful such as ACPI Devices like `MCHC` and `PGMM` etc.
+	- This code demonstrates how to rename any device that is not properly shown in IORegistryExplorer.
+As an example, the device appears as `pci8086,4321@0`.
+Do note that this is just cosmetic.
+This patch will not affect AppleACPI properties or calling certain kexts to load.

-- **Example A: MCHC without address (_ADR, Zero)**
-	- It defines a device object with a single method, `_ADR`, which stands for `address`.
-The value of the `_ADR` method is `Zero`, which is a predefined constant in the ACPI language that represents the value zero.
-The purpose of the `_ADR` method is to return the address of the device.
-In the context of this code, the device is referred to as `MCHC`.
-The `_ADR` method is used to specify the address at which the device can be accessed.

         ```asl
-        DefinitionBlock ("", "SSDT", 2, "CpyPst", "MCHC", 0x4D434843)
+        DefinitionBlock ("", "SSDT", 2, "CpyPst", "DRAM", 0x12345678)
         {
             External (_SB_.PCI0, DeviceObj)